 The first step to successful saving is setting a realistic goal.
 Think about how much you earn and how much you can afford to put aside after your expenses.
 If you spend what you earn then you may need to cut back on a few luxuries.
-Set up budget to help you understand your spending habits.
+Set up a budget to help you understand your spending habits.

 Sticking to your budget

 Allocate an amount from your pay each week, fortnight or monthly into your savings account (we recommend doing this right after your paycheck arrives!).
-Regularly allocating small amounts of money will help you build up steady savings, if you deposit large lump sums or over save you may find yourself dipping back into your savings to cover other expenses.
+Regularly allocating small amounts of money will help you build up steady savings if you deposit large lump sums or over save you may find yourself dipping back into your savings to cover other expenses.
 If you find it hard to set aside money your employer may even be able to allocate your pay into separate accounts if you request it.
-You can also set up automatic transfers between your bank accounts so the desired amount with be transferred to your savings as often as you want.
+You can also set up automatic transfers between your bank accounts so the desired amount with is transferred to your savings as often as you want.

 Maximise your saving & reduce spending

-Get the most out of your money by using a high Interest rate savings account to maximize your savings potential.
+Get the most out of your money by using a high-Interest rate savings account to maximize your savings potential.
 There are also simple ways to reduce leisurely spending such as:-

 - Making your own lunch